apla02/simple_shell/README.md

 >A Holberton Shell provides you with a limited interface to the system kernel.
 It gathers input from you and  executes  programs  based on that input.
 When a program  finishes executing, it displays that command's output followed by a new prompt.

+>Examples of Commands

+>pwd
+Prints the name of the current directory. man pwd for more info

+>ls
+Lists the files in the current working directory. man ls for more info.

+>hsh
+A shell program written by Ken Thompson. man sh for more info.

 ---
 ### :file_folder: Files / Directories
 ##|File|Description